NicoleGunther/Video-Game-Sales-Analysis/README.md

 - Sales insights by region and time

 ## Tools Used
-- Python (Pandas, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib, plotly, Seaborn)
 - Jupyter Notebook

 ## How to Run